The next generation of CCaaS is here

 7. Average Speed of Answer (ASA)

+Average Speed of Answer (ASA) measures the average time it takes for a customer service agent to answer incoming calls or inquiries.
 As a customer, waiting for a call to be answered can feel like an eternity.
 Time seems to stretch endlessly, and impatience starts to creep in.
-That's why call centers monitor the Average Speed of answer — the average time it takes for calls to be answered.

 Here's the formula:

 ASA isn't just about holding music; it covers the time spent waiting in queue till the agent picks up the call.
-Though it excludes the interactive voice response (IVR) system navigation time, it clearly shows the team's efficiency.
+Though it excludes the IVR navigation time, it clearly shows the team's efficiency.

 It's similar to First Response Time (FRT), spotlighting the swift addressing of customer calls.
 However, ASA carries a specific weight.
 It conveys how quickly your team moves to bring a hopeful resolution to a customer's concern.